Nexmo/station/_documentation/concepts/overview.md

 ## Number format

-Within the Nexmo APIs all phone numbers are in [E.164 format](https://en.wikipedia.org/wiki/E.164).
+Within the Nexmo APIs, all phone numbers are in [E.164 format](https://en.wikipedia.org/wiki/E.164).
 This means that numbers:

 * Omit both a leading `+` and the international access code such as `00` or `001`.
-* Contain no special characters, such as a space, `()` or `-`
+* Contain no special characters, such as space, `()` or `-`

 For example, a US number would have the format `14155550101`.
 A UK number would have the format `447700900123`.